-At the request of HDR, Inc., Keala Pono Archaeological Consulting conducted an archaeological inventory survey of TMK: (2) 5-3-005:006 (por.), :008 (por.) and :010 (por.), (2) 5-3-003:015 (por.), (2) 5-3-002:022 (por.) and :024 (por.) in Kaunakakai Ahupua'a, Kona District, on the island of Moloka'i.
-The County of Maui is preparing to modify the levees system to bring them into compliance with Federal Emergency Management Agency (FEMA) flood protection regulations, and has retained HDR to provide engineering services related to this effort.
-The archaeological inventory survey was designed to identify any historic properties that may be located in the vicinity of the levees, in anticipation of the proposed construction.
+At the request of HDR, Inc., Keala Pono Archaeological Consulting conducted archaeological monitoring for soil borings at TMK: (2) 5-3-005:003 (por.), :006 (por.), :008 (por.), :010 (por.), and :011 (por.), (2) 5-3-003:015 (por.), (2) 5-3-002:024 (por.), and :049 (por.) in Kaunakakai Ahupua'a, Kona District, on the island of Moloka'i.
+The County of Maui is preparing to bring the levee system into compliance with Federal Emergency Management Agency (FEMA) flood protection regulations, and has retained HDR to provide engineering services related to this effort.
+The primary focus of the archaeological monitoring was on the identification and appropriate treatment of historic properties that might be affected by boring activities that were performed in anticipation of the levee modification.

-This report is drafted to meet the requirements and standards of federal and state historic preservation law, as set out in Section 106 of the National Historic Preservation Act, Chapter 6e of the Hawai'i Revised Statutes and the State Historic Preservation Division's draft Rules Governing Standards for Archaeological Inventory Surveys and Reports, §13-276.
+This report is drafted to meet the requirements and standards of both federal and state historic preservation law.
+These include Sections 106 and 110 of the National Historic Preservation Act of 1966, as amended, Chapter 6e of the Hawai'i Revised Statutes, and SHPD's draft Rules Governing Standards for Archaeological Monitoring Studies and Reports (§13-279).

 The report begins with a description of the project area and an historical overview of land use and archaeology in the area.
-The next section delineates methods used in the fieldwork, followed by the results of the archaeological inventory survey.
+The next section delineates methods used in the fieldwork, followed by the results of the archaeological monitoring.
 Project results are summarized and recommendations are made in the final section.
 Hawaiian words, flora and fauna, and technical terms are defined in a glossary at the end of the document.